pdfcpu/pdfcpu/content/getting_started/configuration_v016.md

 The no-argument `api.LoadConfiguration()` wrapper has been removed.
 Existing callers must pass configuration options and handle the returned error.

+A configuration passed to an operation remains owned by the application and can be reused after the call.
+Clone it before applying different settings for another job.

+## Operation contexts in v0.16

+Long-running API operations now take a Go context as their first argument.
+Pass the context belonging to the request or job so cancellation can stop the work safely.
+Use `context.Background()` when cancellation is not needed, and do not pass a nil context.

 ## Progress options in v0.16

 `Validate`, `ValidateFile`, `ValidateFiles`, `Optimize`, `OptimizeFile` and `ReadValidateAndOptimize` accept a final